 This is the second gardening season at my new house.
 I am still working on the bones, so to speak,of my garden.
 It is helpful to get familiar with sunny and shady spots in your yard as well as challenging soil conditions.
 I am beginning to learn this about my new yard.

 I have a few yellow to chartreuse plants already in my yard.
 I brought some Creeping Jenny from my last yard.
-I planted some Sunshine Ligustrum beside the house and some Yellow Coral Sedum by the front walkway last fall.
-I added some Yellow Heuchera to the front bed.
+I planted some Sunshine Ligustrum beside the house and some Lemon Coral Sedum by the front walkway last fall.
+I added some yellow heuchera to the front bed.
 The last few weeks I have been scouring the gardening centers for new plants with yellow foliage.
-I found Dwarf Gold Mop Cypress, False Holly Goshiki, and Miss Lemon Abelia at Home Depot.
+I found dwarf Gold Mop Cypress, False Holly Goshiki, and Miss Lemon Abelia at Home Depot.
 I have been making bi- weekly visits as their spring shipments have been coming in.
-I found some variegated Sweet Flag at a center in an adjoining town.
+I found some variegated sweet flag at a center in an adjoining town.